Updated Mar 04, 2026

 Why does contact time shape history students’ learning?

-Students link the quality and reliability of time with staff to understanding, engagement and progression.
-Drawing on NSS open-text and text analytics, we analyse what they say about contact and how it shapes learning in a discussion‑heavy subject.
-When contact is scarce or unpredictable, students feel less supported and struggle to test interpretations and methods with tutors and peers; when it is well structured, motivation and achievement rise.
+Students link the quality and reliability of time with staff to understanding, engagement, and progression.
+Using NSS open-text comments (see how we analyse open-text NSS comments) and text analytics, we analyse how contact shapes learning in a discussion‑heavy subject.
+When contact is scarce or unpredictable, students feel less supported and struggle to test interpretations and methods with tutors and peers.
+When it is well structured, motivation and achievement rise.

 Where do history students experience insufficient contact hours?

-Students describe limited face‑to‑face interactions that restrict debate, clarification and continuity of learning.
+Students describe limited face‑to‑face interactions that restrict debate, clarification, and continuity of learning.
 They also report fewer opportunities to build relationships with peers and mentors.
-Programmes can respond by protecting timetables: make the timetable a promise (track delivered versus planned weekly), introduce a no‑surprises window for changes (for example, 72 hours), and auto‑schedule replacements when sessions are cancelled.
+Programmes can respond by protecting timetables.
+Make the timetable a promise (track delivered versus planned weekly), introduce a no‑surprises window for changes (for example, 72 hours), and auto‑schedule replacements when sessions are cancelled.
 Where live contact cannot be guaranteed, provide accessible alternatives such as recordings or repeat seminars within the same week.
+These steps protect continuity, so students can plan, prepare, and participate confidently.

 Do students see teaching time as poor value for fees?

 Some cohorts judge taught time against fees and perceive poor value when teaching is thin or inconsistent.
 Transparent dialogue about what is delivered helps.
-Publish planned contact hours per module, set out the balance between scheduled teaching and guided independent study, and show how seminars, staff access and library use combine to deliver learning.
-Where gaps appear, enhance the quality of contact through structured seminars, problem‑based tasks and timely feedback.
+Publish planned contact hours per module, set out the balance between scheduled teaching and guided independent study, and show how seminars, staff access, and library use combine to deliver learning.
+Where gaps appear, enhance the quality of contact through structured seminars, problem‑based tasks, and timely feedback.
+Clear expectations and consistent delivery reduce value-for-money frustration and make improvement plans easier to target.

 How does weak structure and timetabling constrain learning?

 Unclear scheduling and limited contact make it harder to plan independent study or prepare for discussions and assessments.
 Standardise staff office hours, surface them in calendars, and keep them predictable.
 If adjustments are unavoidable, use accessible alternatives and a simple, visible change log.
-These steps reduce missed learning and anxiety while improving preparedness for seminars and assessments.
+These steps reduce missed learning and anxiety, and improve preparedness for seminars and assessments.

 What enhanced academic support do students ask for?

-Students request more tutorials, small‑group discussions and personalised feedback to navigate complex sources, methods and historiography.
-Increasing structured opportunities to ask questions and test arguments enhances confidence and progression.
+Students request more tutorials, small‑group discussions, and personalised feedback to navigate complex sources, methods, and historiography.
+More structured opportunities to ask questions and test arguments build confidence and progression.
 Teams can pilot additional office hours at peak assessment periods, provide annotated exemplars aligned to marking criteria, and make feedback clinics part of the module rhythm.
+The payoff is earlier course-correction, before misunderstandings harden into weaker essays and exam performance.

 How did online delivery change the contact students value?

-During the pandemic, students found that virtual delivery often removed the live debate central to studying history.
-They value scheduled live discussions, dialogic activities and consistent virtual office hours that enable immediate clarification.
-Where online remains part of delivery, prioritise interaction over content push, and timebox sessions so that students can plan around other commitments.
+During the pandemic, students found that virtual delivery often removed the live debate central to studying history (see our analysis of the impact of remote learning on history students).
+They value scheduled live discussions, discussion‑based activities, and consistent virtual office hours that enable immediate clarification.
+Where online remains part of delivery, prioritise interaction over content delivery, and timebox sessions so that students can plan around other commitments.
+The goal is to preserve debate and feedback loops, not just distribute materials.

 How does reduced in-person interaction affect wellbeing?